Current Police Information

 The ability of Alertus Desktop™ to “push” emergency messages out to networked PCs will further assist campus emergency officials in disseminating important information and alerting individuals to specific campus emergencies.
 The new feature should be fully implemented and operational in early Spring 2013.

-2013 Campus Crime and Safety Report
+2014 Campus Crime and Fire Report

-The purpose of the Campus Crime and Safety Report is to provide our faculty, staff and students with campus safety information including crime and fire statistics.
+The purpose of the Campus Crime and Fire Report is to provide our faculty, staff and students with campus safety information including crime and fire statistics.
 In addition, the report provides other valuable information pertaining to campus safety.

 The Angelo State University Police Department is searching for those responsible for a number of car burglaries occurring in campus residential parking lots.
 Read more on how you can help.